Lawd-STAR/DetStream-Vision-Agents/.github/readme.md

 ## Improvements

-- Check UV caching
-- Run tests in parallel
+- Easy/Documented way to run editable/local copy of stream-py in dev and git version in prod
 - Improve Mypy run
 - Publish workflow
-- Easy way to run editable/local copy of stream-py in dev and git version in prod
--